VirtuosArs/TI/README.md

-# TripIn Website
+# A simple Website

-TripIn website
+Simple website